 This course is a study of the principles related to the selection and use of teaching techniques for secondary physical education and health in sixth grade through high school.
 This includes understanding the characteristics of secondary students, the values of physical activity for the promotion of healthy lifestyles, current trends in secondary physical education and health instruction, planning for instruction at the secondary level, providing a safe learning environment, and assessing student learning.
-The course will include the development of lesson plans, unit plans, and measurement techniques along with effective teaching skills for the secondary physical education and health classroom.
-The course will also include a field experience component at the secondary level.
+The course will include the development of lesson plans, unit plans, and measurement techniques along with effective teaching skills for the secondary level.
 The course will involve many activities related to teaching, including a) selecting instructional strategies that will enhance learning, b) designing and delivering lessons, c) technology applications, d) identifying student outcomes and appropriate assessments, e) teaching to diverse learners, and f) communicating with parents.
 In addition to class meeting times, candidates will also be required to participate in 20 clock hours of practicum experience.
 Prerequisites: PE 240 and PE 241 or permission of the instructor.